 Donald Trump is set to testify Nov.
 6 in civil fraud trial.
 Daughter Ivanka also will testify

-Former President Donald Trump is set to take the stand Nov.
-6 in the civil business fraud case against him, facing prosecutors following testimony from his three eldest children, New York state lawyers said Friday.
+Donald Trump is set to testify Nov.
+6 at his New York civil fraud trial, following his three eldest children to the witness stand in a case that threatens to disrupt their family's real estate empire, state lawyers said Friday.

-It was already expected that the ex-president and sons Donald Jr. and Eric would testify.
-The timing became clear Friday, after the judge ruled that daughter Ivanka Trump also must appear for testimony.
+It was already expected that the former president and sons Donald Jr. and Eric would testify.
+The timing became clear Friday, after Judge Arthur Engoron ruled that daughter Ivanka Trump also must appear, rejecting her bid to avoid testifying.

 The schedule sets up a blockbuster stretch in the trial of New York Attorney General Letitia James' lawsuit.
 She alleges that the former president, now the Republican front-runner for 2024, overstated his wealth for years on financial statements that were given to banks, insurers and others to help secure loans and deals.